kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

    OCI image.
 The image-builder reusable workflow is stored in the github.com/kyma-project/test-infra repository in the main branch.
 The reusable workflow defines inputs which are used to pass user-defined parameters to the `oci-image-builder` pipeline.

-2. **Obtaining the OIDC Token**: The Image Builder reusable workflow uses GitHub action to call GitHub's OIDC identity provider issuing an
+2. **Obtaining the OIDC Token**: The Image Builder reusable workflow uses GitHub action to call GitHub's OIDC identity provider, issuing an
    OIDC token.
-   This token is used to authenticate workflow in ado backend and pass information about the workflow.
+   This token is used to authenticate workflow in the ADO backend and pass information about the workflow.

-3. **Trigger oci-image-builder pipeline**:
+3. **Trigger the `oci-image-builder` pipeline**:
-   The image-builder reusable workflow uses Image Builder GitHub action running Image Builder client to trigger oci-image-builder pipeline.
+   The image-builder reusable workflow uses Image Builder GitHub action running Image Builder client to trigger the `oci-image-builder` pipeline.
-   Image Builder client uses a Personal Access Token (PAT) to authenticate in the Azure DevOps (ADO) API and trigger the `oci-image-builder` pipeline.
+   Image Builder client uses a Personal Access Token (PAT) to authenticate in the ADO API and trigger the `oci-image-builder` pipeline.
    The OIDC token and additional parameters required by the `oci-image-builder` pipeline are passed as parameters to the pipeline.
    These parameters' values are collected from data defined by the user in Image Builder reusable workflow inputs, GitHub workflow context variables and GitHub OIDC identity provider.
-   The OIDC token is used to authenticate and authorize the workflow in oci-image-builder pipeline.
+   The OIDC token is used to authenticate and authorize the workflow in the `oci-image-builder` pipeline.

-4. **Validating the OIDC Token**: The `oci-image-builder` pipeline, running in Azure DevOps, detects a call originating from GitHub workflow and validates the OIDC token against GitHub's OIDC identity provider.
+4. **Validating the OIDC Token**: The `oci-image-builder` pipeline, running in ADO, detects a call originating from the GitHub workflow and validates the OIDC token against GitHub's OIDC identity provider.
 This step ensures that the token is valid and has not been tampered with.